-Researchers from the Norman Nielsen Group define the User Journey Map in a concrete and straightforward way – it is a visualization of the process that a user goes through, using a website or an application, to achieve a goal.
+Researchers from the Norman Nielsen Group define the User Journey Map concretely and straightforwardly – it is a visualization of the process a user goes through to achieve a goal using a website or an application.

 User Journey is a tool used for understanding, capturing, and relating the most critical issues and problems related to: